 There are more taco restaurants in Fort Worth than can reasonably be listed in the space of one blog.
-Some are in trailers, converted houses, or shacks.
+Some are in trailers, converted houses or shacks.
 Some have nice patios and extensive bar service.
-Some have menus only en Español, so a little brush-up on Spanish vocab is in order: pastor and carnitas are both pork, chicharrónes is pork fat (fried skin, or sometimes the belly; either way, deliciously lardy).
-Buche is stomach (or esophagus), and tripas and lengua are probably self-explanatory.
-Here, alphabetically, are our picks for the ten best taquerías in town.
+Some have menus only en Español, so a little brush-up on Spanish vocab is in order: pastor and carnitas are both pork, chicharrónes is pork fat (fried skin or sometimes the belly; either way, deliciously lardy), lengua is beef tongue, buche is stomach and tripas is probably self-explanatory.
+Here, alphabetically, are 10 delicious taquerías to try.

-El Mil’s been a presence on Hemphill Street since 1995, and you get all of the interesting meats here –– lengua, buche, along with pastor and carne asada.
+El Mil’s been serving tacos on Hemphill Street since 1995, and you get all of the interesting meats here –– lengua, buche, along with pastor and carne asada.
 Thirsty?
-You'll find bottled Jarritos Mexican sodas and horchata that doesn’t come from a carton.
+There are bottled Jarritos Mexican sodas and horchata that doesn’t come from a carton.
 The restaurant moved from a funky, almost-falling-down building to its new, respectable-looking quarters up the street a year or so ago.
 But this is still one of the few places in town where you can get tacos until 4 a.m. on the weekends.
 4117 Hemphill St.

-Diners used to have to chase the Salsa Limon food truck through town if they wanted the goods, but now there are three restaurant locations across Fort Worth, including a cute, sunny spot on Magnolia Ave.
+Although the Universidad location where I fell in love with Salsita is closed, there are four other locations across Fort Worth, including a cute, sunny spot on Magnolia Ave.
 Salsa Limon’s smaller, house-made corn tortillas are doubled up so you don’t lose the heaping amount of filling, and the garnish includes a mix of piquant pickled cabbage, cilantro and onion.
-For a small upcharge, you can get flour tortillas (“Norte style”) but the corn tortillas with the slaw, your choice of protein, and a squeeze of lime are simply sublime.
+For a small upcharge, you can get flour tortillas (“Norte style”) but the corn tortillas with the slaw and a squeeze of lime are simply sublime.

-Another food truck success that just recently became a brick-and-mortar restaurant, Taco Heads offers no waste-not, want-not meats on the menu, just a nice selection of shrimp, tilapia, beef, pork, brisket, and a veggie taco with avocado.
+Taco Heads offers no waste-not, want-not meats on the menu; just a nice selection of shrimp, tilapia, beef, pork, brisket and a veggie taco with avocado.
 Fancy extras include a house-made mole sauce, bourbon-soaked black beans, and for dessert, churros with a smoked chile ganache.
 It’s well worth fighting construction on Montgomery Street for Margarita Mondays ($5 ritas).

 One of the first taco stands in Fort Worth, the small building on Vickery Boulevard offers a couple of picnic benches for diners to consume their comestibles.
 Melis remains one of the few places you can get a breakfast jamon (ham) and egg taco, should you be tired of pastor or carnitas.
 On weekends, you can get menudo by the pound.
 Cash only.
 4304 W. Vickery Blvd.